austeya/ai-iot-device-management/README.md

 ![CI](https://github.com/austeya/ai-iot-device-management/actions/workflows/ci-cd.yml/badge.svg)

-An end-to-end IoT demo: MQTT device simulator → anomaly detection → Flask dashboard with live charts and history.
+The AI-Powered IoT Device Management System is a cloud-based platform designed to simulate, monitor, and intelligently manage Internet of Things (IoT) devices using DevOps principles and artificial intelligence.
+The system enables real-time device data collection, processing, and anomaly detection to improve operational efficiency and reliability.

 ---